Agent-Hellboy/pyytdata/README.rst

 using
 -----

-   First step toward making this package usable from a Toy packages An API which will take the url of youtube video and provide metadata of the video and the channel which has uploaded that video
+   May be first step toward moving the package from a Toy packge to an usable package.

+   An API which will take the url of youtube video and provide metadata of the video and the channel which has uploaded that video

 .. code-block:: python